Sydney Cople Ph.D.

 My Approach

 I view my work through a humanistic lens—I believe that everyone has the potential and desire to grow and to have positive emotional experiences.
-Sometimes, social systems and other life circumstances get in the way of a person’s ability to accomplish their goals, which isn’t their fault.
-At the same time, each person has the ability to make positive changes that allow for healing and growth.
-As a humanistic therapist, I help people take control of their lives and make the most of challenging circumstances.
+Sometimes, life circumstances or a mismatch between their strengths and environment get in the way of a person’s ability to accomplish their goals, which isn’t their fault.
+At the same time, each person has the ability to make positive changes that allow for growth.
+As a humanistic clinician, I aim to help people feel more capable and make the most of challenging circumstances.

-While I enjoy working with people at all stages of their lives, I especially believe in the positive impact of providing mental health services to adolescents, and teens.
-As a parent, I understand the importance of early developmental years to a person’s lifelong health and well-being.
-This understanding has been echoed in my clinical experience in which I have been able to see the natural resilience of children and the benefit and impact of mental health treatment at an early age.
-Parenthood has also taught me about the vital role that relationships and significant life changes can have on mental health.
-Providing children with a safe environment and supportive relationships can be a critical step in helping them to gain the skills and self-esteem needed to maintain their adaptability.
-These lessons have helped me to better understand and empathize with children who are experiencing social concerns, major life transitions, and emotional difficulties.
-It also greatly informs my work with parents and families in which I aim to support the growth and positive connections between family members.
+While I enjoy working with people at all stages of their lives, I especially believe in the positive impact of providing services to adolescents, and teens.
+As a parent, I understand the importance of early developmental years to a person’s lifelong well-being and success.
+This understanding has been echoed in my clinical experience in which I have been able to see the natural resilience of children and the benefit and impact of interventions at an early age.
+I also believe in the natural capacity and adaptability of children and am honored to be in a position to help identify and amplify their strengths so that all adults in their lives can recognize them.
+This greatly informs my work with parents and families and allows me to focus testing and intervention on approaches that will support the growth of the individual and positive connections between family members.

 Finally, my personal and professional experiences allow me to hold compassion for all parents and the struggle and uncertainty inherent to raising children.
 Parenting is not an easy job, and I believe asking for help and support shows great strength.
 As such, my approach in supporting parents aims to be non-judgmental and encouraging, with the belief that parents seeking help are wanting the best for their child.